shakacode/react_on_rails_pro/docs/how-react-server-components-work.md

 It replaces all exports of the file with the client references.

+> [!NOTE]
-> **Important Note**: The code shown below represents internal implementation details of how React Server Components work under the hood.
+> The code shown below represents internal implementation details of how React Server Components work under the hood.
 You don't need to understand these details to use React Server Components effectively in your application.
 This section is included for those interested in the technical implementation.

 ```js